soul-lang/SOUL/docs/SOUL_Language.md

 int[] x = (1, 2, 3, 4);       // initialises a mutable array of 4 elements
 ```

+Unlike vectors, the element type is not restricted to primitive types.

+The array size between square brackets must be either a compile-time constant or omitted.

 Arrays have a special built-in member-style variable `size` which is returns their number of elements.